 Not long shall continue the darkness of year.

 The light draws near.

-The Advent Spiral happens on the shortest day of the year, the winter solstice, after the third week of Advent.
-In a darkened room, Cedar boughs (a symbol of life everlasting) are placed in a spiral forming a path.
+The Advent Spiral happens on the shortest day of the year, the winter solstice.
+Cedar boughs (a symbol of life everlasting) are placed in a spiral forming a path in a darkened room.
 In the centre of the spiral, there is a large lit candle.
-With an unlit candle in hand, Children and parents take turns walking the path in silence, to the centre where they light their candle and then place it with care along the path as they slowly exit the spiral.
-As more and more candles get lighted, their gentle light begins to glow with the warmth of your family.
-The reverence of children and parents make this traditional event one of inspiration and harmony.
+With an unlit candle in hand, children and parents take turns walking the path in silence to the centre, where they light their candle and then place it with care along the path as they slowly exit the spiral.
+As more and more candles are lit, their gentle light begins to glow with the warmth of your family.
+The reverence of children and parents makes this traditional event one of inspiration and harmony.
 We are nearing the end of our journey through the darkness, internally and externally, and the light will soon return.
 This light will bring the promise of a new year that we will approach with a renewed sense of self and emerge from the darkness transformed.

 There are so many ways to celebrate Advent and count down to Christmas.
 Here are a few we found, but you could easily do some more research and find something that would work for your family.